Stacked Intelligent Metasurface-Enhanced MIMO OFDM Wideband Communication Systems: Results and Analysis

-~~To evaluate the advantages of the proposed $\rm SIM_{MC}$, it is compared against its single-layer metasurface counterpart, which can be seen as the fully-analog RIS configuration considering multiple subcarriers.
+The proposed SIM$_\text{MC}$ is also compared against its single-layer metasurface counterpart, which can be seen as the fully-analog RIS configuration considering multiple subcarriers.
 To ensure fairness, the total number of meta-atoms in both the TX-SIM and the RX-SIM is reconfigured into a single-layer metasurface, maintaining the same overall transceiver metasurface area.
-To make the overall metasurface area consistent, the spacings between adjacent meta-atoms of single-layer metasurface in the TX and RX are set to $5\lambda_0/\left \lceil \sqrt{ML} \right \rceil $ and $5\lambda_0/\left \lceil \sqrt{NK} \right \rceil $, respectively, and all other parameters are kept consistent.
+To make the overall metasurface area consistent, the spacings between adjacent meta-atoms of the single-layer metasurface in the TX and RX are set to $(5c)/(f_0\left \lceil \sqrt{ML} \right \rceil) $ and $(5c)/(f_0\left \lceil \sqrt{NK} \right \rceil) $, respectively, and all other parameters are kept consistent.
 Note that the digital precoding and combining are removed in both schemes.

-As shown in Fig.~\ref{changeCom}, the proposed $\rm SIM_{MC}$ demonstrates a significant performance advantage over the single-layer metasurface in terms of channel capacity.
-When the number of the transceiver metasurface layers is $L=K=1$, the proposed $\rm SIM_{MC}$ and its single-layer metasurface counterpart have the same value of channel capacity because they have the same structure, $M=N=100$ mate-atoms and 1 metasurface layer.
+As shown in Fig.~\ref{changeCom}, the proposed SIM$_\text{MC}$ demonstrates a significant performance advantage over the single-layer metasurface in terms of channel capacity.
+When the number of the transceiver metasurface layers is $L=K=1$, the proposed SIM$_\text{MC}$ and its single-layer metasurface counterpart have the same value of channel capacity because they have the same structure, $M=N=100$ mate-atoms and 1 metasurface layer.
 However, the single-layer metasurface exhibits small capacity gains, even when the number of meta-atoms per layer is increased from 100 to 1000.
 The single-layer metasurface struggles to suppress IAI due to insufficient programmable DoF.
-Although the overall transceiver metasurface areas are the same, the channel capacity of the $\rm SIM_{MC}$ becomes much higher than the single-layer metasurface as $L$ and $K$ increase, and the capacity of the $\rm SIM_{MC}$ reaches a peak at $L=K=7$.
-Specifically, the $\rm SIM_{MC}$ achieves a total channel capacity of 37.5 Mbps within the effective bandwidth, representing a 204\% improvement over the single-layer metasurface, which attains only 12.3 Mbps.
-These results highlight the advantages of the proposed SIM architecture in achieving robust, high-capacity MIMO OFDM communication.
+Although the overall transceiver metasurface areas are the same, the channel capacity of the SIM$_\text{MC}$ becomes much higher than the single-layer metasurface as $L$ and $K$ increase, and the capacity of the SIM$_\text{MC}$ reaches a peak at $L=K=7$.
+Specifically, the SIM$_\text{MC}$ achieves a total channel capacity of 375 Mbps within the effective bandwidth, representing a 204\% improvement over the single-layer metasurface, which attains only 123 Mbps.
+These results highlight the advantages of the proposed SIM$_\text{MC}$ architecture in achieving robust, high-capacity MIMO OFDM communications.